Hindu astrology

 The Vedanga Jyotisha is one of the earliest texts about astronomy within the Vedas.
 Some scholars believe that the horoscopic astrology practiced in the Indian subcontinent came from Hellenistic influences.
 However, this is a point of intense debate, and other scholars believe that Jyotisha developed independently, although it may have interacted with Greek astrology.

-Following a judgment of the Andhra Pradesh High Court in 2001 which favored astrology, some Indian universities now offer advanced degrees in Hindu astrology.
 The scientific consensus is that astrology is a pseudoscience.

 Etymology

-Jyotisha, states Monier-Williams, is rooted in the word Jyotish, which means light, such as that of the sun or the moon or heavenly body.
-The term Jyotisha includes the study of astronomy, astrology and the science of timekeeping using the movements of astronomical bodies.
+Jyotisha, states Monier-Williams, is rooted in the word Jyotish, which means light, such as that of the sun or the moon or a heavenly body.
+The term Jyotisha includes the study of astronomy, astrology, and the science of timekeeping using the movements of astronomical bodies.
 It aimed to keep time, maintain calendars, and predict auspicious times for Vedic rituals.